Sign in

 Gender

-The Australian Government recognises that individuals may identify, and be recognised within the community as, a gender other than the sex they were assigned at birth or during infancy, or as a gender not exclusively male or female.
+The Australian Government recognises that individuals may identify, and be recognised within the community, as a gender other than the sex they were assigned at birth or during infancy or as a gender not exclusively male or female.

 Options to report students are male (M), female (F) and indeterminate, intersex, or unspecified (X).